Union Master: Biography

 The Union Master was active from c.
 1410 to 1440 in Denmark and perhaps also in the south of Sweden.
 The frescoes in Undløse Church in northwestern Zealand depict the principal events in the life of Jesus Christ beginning with the Nativity based on the vision of St Bridget of Sweden (1303–1373) who is also shown in the scene.
 The childhood of St Lawrence, the patron saint of Undløse, is also presented.
 Grotesque figures can also be seen, probably as a warning against unseemly living.
 The fresco of St George and the Dragon in nearby Rørby Church is also considered to be of high artistic value.
 Those in Nødebo Church near Hillerød are particularly well executed, especially that of the Coronation of Mary.

 The Undløse workshop is considered to have a higher artistic standard than its contemporaries.
 The figures are plastic, the faces specific and the costumes carefully chosen.
 The landscapes and buildings have perspective while shading creates emphasis.
-The ornamental decoration is elegant consisting primalily of a rod, encircled with a broad ribbon and a spiralled vine with twigs of spruce.
+The ornamental decoration is elegant consisting primarily of a rod, encircled with a broad ribbon and a spiralled vine with twigs of spruce.
 The artwork appears to have been inspired by the Bohemian Master of Wittingau (c.
 1380) or the Wesphalian Conrad von Soest while the artists themselves may have been foreign.